kantorge/yaffa/README.md

 ⚠️ **Important!** This is not a production environment or a free service.
 Use it only to experiment with YAFFA's functionality and UI.
-The database is regulary wiped without prior notice.
+The database is regularly wiped without prior notice.

 💡 **Tip:** use a fake or disposable email address to sign up.
 The email address does not need to be verified.